MDARBAZ18/Aicte_Cybersecurity/README.md

 Place your image (mypic.jpg) inside the project folder.

-bash Install OpenCV library if not already installed:
+Install OpenCV library if not already installed:

 bash
 Copy